enndy6285/dsp/lessons/statistics/2-4-cohens_d.md

         main(*sys.argv)

 Explanation:
 Running the code above, the difference in mean birth weight between first babies and others is -0.125 lbs.
 The Cohen's d is -0.089.
-This is an opposite relationship compared to difference in pregnancy length
+This is an opposite relationship compared to differences in pregnancy length.
+The Cohen's d for birth weight is also larger than the Cohen's d for pregnancy lenght, suggesting a greater effect size.